When We Disco: Music video

 The song's accompanying music video was released on August 11, 2020 at 6:00 PM (KST), one day prior to the single's release.
 It was inspired by the American films Saturday Night Fever (1977) and Pulp Fiction (1994) which J. Y. Park loves, as mentioned at the end of the video.

 Riddhi Chakraborty of Rolling Stone India described the music video to have "a late-Seventies, early-Eighties vibe, reviving the Saturday Night Fever era with its multi-coloured dance floor, hazy club setting, glimmering disco ball and glitzy wardrobe and makeup.
 Park and Sunmi play lovers who are parted in their youth but are fated to meet again 10 years later, fighting gangsters and all odds to be together and celebrate their love for each other and for disco."

 The music video reached 2.32 million views in 24 hours, a new record for J. Y. Park.
 It surpassed 10 million views 4 days and 22 hours after its release.

+Live performances

+Park performed the song with Illit at the 2024 Weverse Con Festival, where he was invited as a "tribute artist" to celebrate the 30th anniversary of his debut.